-Now that you know what Absolute Volume does, you can try disabling it, and, maybe, the dedicated Bluetooth slider works better for you.
-We mentioned the compatibility and optimization concerning the software.
+Now that you know what Absolute Volume does, you can try disabling it.
+Maybe, the dedicated Bluetooth slider works better for you.
+We mentioned the compatibility and optimization of the software.
 There are both third-party and some first-party apps you can use to improve your listening experience.

 Still, with all that said, Android absolute volume is the most convenient way to control the volume on your Bluetooth devices with your phone.
 Second only to touch controls that allow you to put your phone away.

 That should do it.
 Thank you for reading and feel free to share your thoughts in the comments section below.
 We look forward to hearing from you.

 Editor’s note: This article was initially published in February 2022.
 We made sure to revamp it for freshness and accuracy.

 Unless you disable it in Developer options, this feature is enabled by default.
 If unified controls don't work on your Android even though Absolute Volume is enabled, unpair the device or try resetting network settings.